Megatherium: Relationship with humans and extinction

 During the Late Pleistocene, six species of Megatherium were present in South America, including M. americanum in the Pampas and adjacent regions, and the 5 species of Pseudomegatherium in the vicinity of the Andes.'

 The youngest unambiguous dates for Megatherium are from the end of the Late Pleistocene.
 Supposed early Holocene dates obtained for Megatherium americanum and other Pampas megafauna have been questioned, with suggestions that they are likely due to humic acid contamination of the collagen used to radiocarbon date the bones.
 Megatherium disappeared simultaneously along with the vast majority (>80%) of other large (megafaunal) South American mammals, as part of the end-Pleistocene extinction event.
+The causes of the extinctions (which were a global phenomenon effecting all continents other than Africa) are controversial, but have widely been attributed to the effects of human hunting, climate change, or the combination of both.
 The use of bioclimatic envelope modeling indicates that the area of suitable habitat for Megatherium had shrunk and become fragmented by the mid-Holocene.
 While this alone would not likely have caused its extinction, it has been cited as a possible contributing factor.

 Towards the end of the Late Pleistocene, humans first arrived in the Americas, with some of the earliest evidence of humans in South America being the Monte Verde II site in Chile, dating to around 14,500 years Before Present (~12,500 BC).
-The extinction interval of Megatherium and other megafauna coincides with the appearance and abundance of Fishtail points, which are suggested to have been used to hunt megafauna, across the Pampas region and South America more broadly.
+The extinction interval of Megatherium and other megafauna coincides with the appearance and abundance of stone Fishtail points, which are suggested to have been used to hunt megafauna (likely hafted to spears), across the Pampas region and South America more broadly.
 At the Paso Otero 5 site in the Pampas of northeast Argentina, Fishtail points are associated with burned bones of Megatherium americanum and other extinct megafauna.
 The bones appear to have been deliberately burned as a source of fuel.
 Due to the poor preservation of the bones there is no clear evidence of human modification.

 There is evidence for the butchery of Megatherium by humans.
 Two M. americanum bones, an ulna and an atlas vertebra, from separate collections, bear cut marks suggestive of butchery, with the latter suggested to represent an attempt to exploit the contents of the head.
 A kill site dating to around 12,600 years Before Present (BP), is known from Campo Laborde in the Pampas in Argentina, where a single individual of M. americanum was slaughtered and butchered at the edge of a swamp, which is the only confirmed giant ground-sloth kill site in the Americas.
 At the site several stone tools were present, including the fragment of a projectile point.
 Another possible kill site is Arroyo Seco 2 near Tres Arroyos in the Pampas in Argentina, where M. americanum bones amongst those of other megafauna were found associated with human artifacts dating to approximately 14,782–11,142 cal yr BP.
 This hunting may have been a factor in its extinction.